noynaert/csc187handouts/unit14/14_030_Polymorphism.md

-# 14.030 PolyMorphism
+# 14.030 Polymorphism

 Polymorphism means "Many Forms" or "Many Shapes."

-There are two forms:
+There are two types of Polymorphism:

 * Within a class, there may be methods with the same name, but different signatures
 * Between classes, there may be the version in the super class and another version in the sub class.